-Our independent review of the ICANN SSAC is divided into two stages: (1) assessment of the SSAC's performance and (2) recommendations to improve the SSAC's effectiveness.
-This report only reflects Stage 1 above.
-Once this report is published and we have discussed our findings with the ICANN community, we will publish the Stage 2 final report that will include our assessment and our recommendations for improving the operation and effectiveness of the SSAC.
+Our independent review of the ICANN SSAC has been divided into two stages: (1) assessment of the SSAC's performance and (2) recommendations to improve the SSAC's effectiveness.
+This draft final report reflects the findings of both phases.

-2. Review Methodology
+B. Review Methodology

 To assess the SSAC's performance, we rely on a large number of individual interviews, an online survey, documents developed by the SSAC and other SOs/ACs, the prior external review, and auditing of SSAC's in-person meetings at ICANN61 and conducted remotely after ICANN61.
-The final report will also include recommendations to improve the functioning of the SSAC, based on this assessment.
+This draft final report includes recommendations to improve the functioning of the SSAC based on this assessment, our experience with ICANN, and extensive work with other nonprofit and volunteer-based organizations to improve their effectiveness.

-It is important to emphasize that our approach to this assessment report, and to the final report, does not require perfect representation across the ICANN community from either those interviewed or those surveyed.
+It is important to emphasize that our approach does not require perfect representation across the ICANN community from either those interviewed or those surveyed.
 We have not, for example, drawn conclusions based principally on the frequency with which we heard a particular opinion during our interviews and through the survey instrument.
 Rather, the interviews and online survey are methods designed to gather diverse perspectives across ICANN with the goal of ensuring we have heard and considered many diverse opinions before making our assessment and our recommendations.
+Throughout this process, we have endeavored to minimize potential bias, for example by scheduling additional interviews to be sure competing perspectives were heard.

 We conducted 42 individual interviews with current and former members of the SSAC, the ICANN Board, SSAC support staff, and other members of the ICANN community.
-These interviews were conducted in-person at ICANN61 and remotely, and were intended to capture a wide variety of individuals' views on the role and processes of the SSAC, the strengths and weaknesses of the SSAC, and the relationship between the SSAC and the ICANN community.20
+These interviews were conducted in-person at ICANN61 and remotely, and were intended to capture a wide variety of individuals' views on the role and processes of the SSAC, the strengths and weaknesses of the SSAC, and the relationship between the SSAC and the ICANN community.